Viscount Thurso is the Guild’s 3rd Chancellor, including Roy Ackerman CBE and founder Lord Montagu of Beaulieu.

 He owned his own successful Restaurant, The New Mill, in the Thames Valley from 1985 to 2006.

-He is a past Chairman and President of the UK Restaurant Association and a Fellow of the Institute of Hospitality.
+He is a past Chairman and President of the UK Restaurant Association and the Academy of Food & Wine Service and is a Fellow of the Institute of Hospitality.
 He was awarded an MBE in the Queen’s Birthday Honours 1999 for Services to Education and Training in the Hospitality Industry.
-Nick is currently additionally Chairman of the Board of the Academy of Food & Wine Service and a Trustee of the Lord Forte Foundation.
+Nick is a Liveryman of the Worshipful Company of Distillers and currently Honorary Treasurer of The Wine Guild of the United Kingdom, Honorary Vice President of the Sommeliers Guild of The United Kingdom and a Trustee of the Lord Forte Foundation.

 Kathleen Burk was born in California, the daughter of a grape farmer, and has thus picked grapes, tied vines, and driven tractor.